thorehusfeldt/problem_package_format_copy/docs/source/format.rst

     For a problem to be valid, all input file in `data` must be accepted by the input validators.
     See :ref:`Input Validation`.

 With this setup, the :term:`judge` runs a  :term:`solver submission` against the test data in `data` and verifies that it is both correct and fast enough, and produces a judgement.
 See :ref:`How Judging is Done`.

 Problem Statement
 =================

-The problem statement of the problem is provided in the directory ``problem_statement/``.
+The problem statement aimed at the solver is provided in the directory ``problem_statement/``.

 This directory must contain one file per (natural) language, for at least one